Apache

 How can I use other headers as source for client IP

-If you're using a proxy server or a Load Balancer that adds someHeader that contains the IP of the client, you should insert this value into True-Client-IP or X-Forwarded-For:
+• If a proxy or a Load Balancer is used and adds someHeader containing client IP, please insert this value into True-Client-IP or X-Forwarded-For:

 SetEnvIfNoCase ^someHeader$ ^(.*)$ someHeader=$1